-- Free Resources: You can download free social media assets, educational resources, such as school lesson and assembly plans for students aged 5-16 years old, and other fundraising resources here.
+- Free Resources: You can download free social media assets, educational resources, such as school lessons and assembly plans for students aged 5-16 years old, and other fundraising resources here.

 - Blog: You can stay up-to-date with on-the-ground conservation efforts in Africa through this blog.